fhuyghe/100millionproject/README.md

 # The 100 Million Project website

-Interactive data visualization website for the [Knight's Foundation](https://knightfoundation.org) new report about American Nonvoters.
+Interactive data visualization website for the [Knight's Foundation](https://knightfoundation.org) new report about American non-voters.
 See the live website at [the100million.org](https://the100million.org) and the full report [here](https://knightfoundation.org/reports/the-100-million-project/).

 ## Built with
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).